 I finished my training and did some work experience with Lee, the current owner, and creator, before agreeing a purchase and 4-month handover period, we worked side by side until on Friday 1st Feb 2013 he handed me the keys and Mad Lilies was placed in my care.
 That first day, I remember, was a crazy one, with all our stock arriving, and lots of lovely customers dropping in to pick up some flowers and wish us ‘luck’!
 2 weeks later it was Valentine’s day and Mother’s Day 3 weeks after that, two of our busiest days of the year – I’m not really sure how we made it through, everyone pitched in, staff, friends, family and even Lee was kind enough to come back and help us out!
 Summer was busy, and I started to realise my dream, we renovated the shop and re-branded to something softer and more organic, then in September, 7 months after getting the keys we had the official re-launch, with a big party!

 It’s been a crazy ride - but worth every minute!
-The business has gone from strength to strength with the Wedding & Event side growing beyond all expectations.
+The business has gone from strength to strength with requests for Wedding Flowers in particular growing beyond all expectations.
 The strength and the backbone of everything we do is the team, who are a pretty awesome bunch, insanely talented and work their socks off.
 I’ve always said that Mad Lilies is not about an individual but an amazing team who are all pulling in the same direction so a massive thanks must go to the current team, Becs, Rebeca, Georgia, Aneta, Jane, Shereen, Keeley, Susan, Jill R, Jill F, Katy and Garry, as well as all those who came before and all who will follow, none of this would be possible without them!
 Oh, and of course, Duffy the dog - Head of Customer Relations!!